-Blackheads or comedones as they are technically known, are a really common problem that can affect all skin types.
+Blackheads - or comedones as they are technically known - are a really common problem that can affect all skin types.
 However they're particularly problematic for those with oily skin.
 Luckily there are a few different methods and products available to help you get rid of blackheads.

 A blackhead is formed by a plug of sebum or oil becoming trapped in a pore.
 The plug becomes hard and oxidises turning black, hence the name.
 They're most commonly found on oily areas of the face especially the chin, forehead and sides of the nostrils.
 Very oily skin may also have blackheads on the cheeks and tip of the nose.
 In addition they can occur on the chest, back and anywhere where there is a build up of oily sebum.